decentralized-identity/claims-credentials/work_items/vc_marketplace.md

 - Use cases of VC Marketplace
 - VC metadata required to enable the Marketplace
+    - How is the schema defined?
+    - What are tool to discover supported schemas?
 - Discovery mechanisms:
     - Who are the issuers of credentials that I need?
     - What credentials do I need to receive service?